estods3/Workshop-OpenCV/README.md

 	Python 2.7
 	OpenCV 2.4

-To run demos, type the following into a terminal:
+To run the demos, type the following into a terminal:

 demo1: